PanagiotisIatrou/Photo-Mosaic-Maker/README.md

 # Photo-Mosaic-Maker
-A python command line tool for creating effortless photo mosaics
+A python command line tool for creating photo mosaics effortlessly

 ![](Photo-Mosaic-Maker/Examples/out1.jpg)
 (Download the mosaic and zoom in to see the cells.)